andrewhtsai/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note your observations**:
 For example:
 1. When does it do what it is supposed to do?

-2.
+The system does what it is supposed to do when the tablet is placed in front of the camera and the samples are clearly displayed on the screen.

-3. When does it fail?
+2. When does it fail?

+The system fails when the tablet is placed irregularly causing extreme differences in lighting from one end of the screen to the other.
+In addition, it also fails when the environmental lighting changes drastically, or when there is too much movement in the camera frames capturing the sample behavior.

-4. When it fails, why does it fail?
+3. When it fails, why does it fail?

+Another Set of Eyes is quite sensitive to lighting, due to limits in the robustness of the openCV scripts.
+By testing with the masking thresholds for color detection, we were able to increase the accuracy of the bounding boxes for the differently colored samples.
+However, we were not able to improve the accuracy of the flow detection algorithm, which would often assign multiple flow points to the same sample object due to its usage of corner detection rather than assigning a single point to a given contour.

-5. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+Other scenarios that could cause problems would be if the experiment was carried out in an unstable environment with random movements that would shake the camera or the samples, which would introduce artifical movements and thus reducing the accuracy shown by the resultant flows.
+Another potential failure case would be if the samples were all different colors, which would confuse the system and cause it to sometimes detect false results if a color happened to be on the detection border for a given color.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?